openedx/edx-documentation/en_us/open_edx_release_notes/source/ginkgo.rst

 Deprecated Features
 ***********************

-Several features are deprecated or deleted, by the Open edX Ginkgo release.
+Several features are deprecated or deleted by the Open edX Ginkgo release.

 * The Programs service was deprecated in Ficus.
 It has been replaced by the Catalog service in Ginkgo.